 12 – On the day of departure time will be spent going over the safety procedures of the boat and the detailed crew briefing.
 This essentially ensures everyone is getting ready for the cruise and understands the essentials of the yacht.

 13 – With the safety briefing undertaken and crew briefed the Skipper and 1st mate will assign duties to the crew for a safe departure during the initial part of the voyage.
 This will be based on experience and to ensure everything is done safely

 14 – The voyage begins!
 Weather, Wind, Tides and nature then really make the fun begin……

-Often people new to sailing are really looking to gain more time at Sea to get a view if it is something for them.
-Sailing can be addictive… Getting the right opportunities in a supportive environment is great to develop the your Sea legs.
-Sea Time is like having a “coach” with you encouraging you to develop the sailing skills you pick up.
+Often those relatively new to sailing are really looking to gain more experience to see if it is something for them.
+Sailing can be addictive… getting the right opportunities in a supportive environment is the way to develop the your skills.
+Sea Time is like having a coach with you, encouraging you to develop your sailing skills on the water.
 This will ensure you are ready to take your skills and experience to the next level.
-There are a number of structured courses available through our clubs which are excellent and really do need a specific article alone to do them justice!
+There are a number of structured courses available through our clubs which are excellent and really do need a specific article alone to do them justice.

 Sailing schedules for out clubs covering Sea Time can be found at

 Later articles will feedback on some of the experiences people have gained on Sea Time cruises during the 2016 sailing Season